tylajeffs/minesweeper/README.md

 ## Reflection
 This was a project I made during a break between semesters while getting my degree in CS.
 I wanted to build a minesweeper game because I loved playing it as a child.
 I've only done minimal coding with Javascript before, so I built this project using vanilla Javascript, HTML, and CSS to build up my skills in those areas.

-One of the main challenges I ran into was scaling the game board when I wanted to create additional levels.
-ADD SOMETHING HERE ABOUT HOW IT WOULDN"T RESET CORRECTLY OR SCALE CORRECTLY.
-This led me to research...
-HOW DID I FIX IT?
+One of the main challenges I ran into was checking the neighboring squares when a user clicked a square that wasn't a bomb.
+Sometimes, the neighboring squares needed to have a number representing the number of bombs they were touching, but other times, the squares weren't touching any bombs, and clicking it would open up a larger area.
+After researching and using my whiteboard to diagram it, I used recursion to check the squares, solving the problem.